 Accessible Voting for Citizens with Disabilities

-The Registrar of Voters strives to provide polling places that are accessible to the elderly and voters with disabilities.
-If your polling place does not meet accessibility guidelines, call 1-408-299-POLL (7655) to receive information on alternative methods of voting.
+The Registrar of Voters strives to provide Vote Centers that are accessible to the elderly and voters with disabilities.
+If a Vote Center does not meet accessibility guidelines, call 1-408-299-POLL (7655) to receive information on alternative methods of voting.

 Santa Clara County's electronic voting system gives visually-impaired voters the ability to cast a secret ballot without assistance.
 The voting system is equipped with an audio voting component that allows voters to listen to the ballot and make their choices using the keypad provided.
 The keypad includes a "sip and puff" feature as well.

 Voters who are unable to mark a ballot, may bring up to two individuals to assist them in voting.

 Audio tapes of the County Voter Information Guide are available upon request.
 Call 1-408-299-VOTE (8683) or toll free 1-866-430-VOTE (8683).